shvekyha/myVisitCrawler/README.md

 In order to run it, you'll need a way to run a custom js in the browser (I'm using [Tempermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)).

 >_NOTICE:
 For now this is the only purpose of the script, it searches only the **internal office (רשות האוכלוסין וההגירה)**, only for the service of issuing an **Isreali biometric passport**, renewing an existing **expired** one (not first passport, not a stolen one or lost one etc).
-If you need any other service it can't be done by this specific script (cant be twicked it if you really want)_
+If you need any other service it can't be done by this specific script (can be twicked if you really want)_